-In determining whether to use the leg restraint, deputies should consider:
+In determining whether to use the leg restraint, officers should consider:

-- (a) Whether the deputy or others could be exposed to injury due to the assaultive or resistant behavior of a person. - (b) Whether it is reasonably necessary to protect the person from his/her own actions (e.g., hitting his/her head against the interior of the patrol vehicle, running away from the arresting deputy while handcuffed, kicking at objects or deputies). - (c) Whether it is reasonably necessary to avoid damage to property (e.g., kicking at windows of the patrol vehicle).
+a.
+Whether the officer or others could be exposed to injury due to the assaultive or resistant behavior of a person.

+- b.
+Whether it is reasonably necessary to protect the person from his/her own actions (e.g., hitting his/her head against the interior of the patrol vehicle, running away from the arresting officer while handcuffed, kicking at objects or officers). - c.
+Whether it is reasonably necessary to avoid damage to property (e.g., kicking at windows of the patrol vehicle).

-305.7.1 GUIDELINES FOR USE OF LEG RESTRAINTS
+306.7.1 GUIDELINES FOR USE OF LEG RESTRAINTS